$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Oracle JDK 8 on Debian Squeeze 6 Installation Guide

 Hi!
-The Tutorial shows you Step-by-step How to Install Oracle-Sun Java SE JDK 8 in Debian Squeeze 6 GNU/Linux Desktop/Server.
+This tutorial will guide you step-by-step on How to Install Oracle-Sun Java SE JDK 8 in Debian Squeeze 6 GNU/Linux Desktop/Server.

 After Installing in you may need to make use of the update-alternatives Tool to Update your System Java.